Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 • Poor Sleep Habits: see below

-While treating the inflammation directly is a good strategy in the short term – the goal should be uncovering the underlying cause of the inflammation.
-Treat the cause not just the symptom.
+While treating the inflammation is an excellent short-term strategy – the goal should be uncovering the underlying cause.
+Treat the cause, not just the symptom.

 If you suspect chronic inflammation to be an issue – discuss it with your doctor.